kuaizi007/computationalphysics_N2013301020025/README.md

 ##About

   I'm Hu Boshen, a junior in the Department of Physical Science and Technology at the Wuhan University.
+Here is my Email: 2013301020025 [at] whu [dot] edu [dot] cn.
+And if you perfer a face-to-face acadamical conversation, please head for my dormitory Room 404 in Guiyuan Building 7.
+I welcome your contact or visit！

 ##Assignments